For Mohamad Doghman and his family, the University of Nebraska Omaha (UNO) has become “a second home.”

-He was one of four people honored with the award at the ceremony and one of only 105 people ever honored out of more than 20,000 graduates from UNO’s business college.
+Doghman was one of four people honored with the award at the ceremony and one of only 105 people ever honored out of more than 20,000 graduates from UNO’s business college.

 Afterwards, Doghman said he’d been to a number of universities but since this is where he started, he feels closest to the university.
-Doghman also felt honored that OPPD’s entire senior management team and several OPPD Board of Directors were there for the ceremony.
+He also felt honored that OPPD’s entire senior management team and several OPPD Board of Directors were there for the ceremony.

 Doghman said he never dreamed he’d be honored after his long career like he was by UNO but said it is proof that hard work pays off.
 He said it felt like he was coming “full circle” as UNO was where he came when he left Lebanon.